espressif/esp-serial-flasher/examples/esp32_stub_example/README.md

 |     IO4      |          RX0           |
 |     IO5      |          TX0           |

+## Prepare Target Firmware

+Place the required target firmware binaries in the `target-firmware/` directory.
+You can use your own binaries, build them from the esp-idf examples, or build them from the source in the `test/target-example-src` directory.

+**Required binaries:**

+- `bootloader.bin` - ESP bootloader binary
+- `partition-table.bin` - Partition table configuration
+- `app.bin` - Main application binary

 ## Building and Flashing

 To run the example, type the following command: